 Before the war just a few yards away there was another fish shop at the end of Kitchener Street so there must have been some stiff competition between the two establishments.
 By then, with the influx of men to work at Water Haigh, the combined population of Oulton and Woodlesford had grown from about 3,200 before the First World War to about 5,700 so perhaps there were enough customers to satisfy both proprietors.
 The small terraced houses on the streets of New Woodlesford were also occupied by larger families than they are now and by 1939 there would have been a growing demand from the residents of Green Lea who had recently moved into their new council houses.

-The fish shop at No 2 Kitchener Street was run by George Brady who moved there from outside the district in 1937.
+By 1939 the fish shop at No 2 Kitchener Street was run by George Brady who moved there from outside the district in 1937.
 Records indicate he was the son of a miner born in Morley in 1882.
-By 1911 he had been married to Florence Addy for six years and employed as a “gas engine man” for a railway company.
+In 1911 he had been married to Florence Addy for six years and employed as a “gas engine man” for a railway company.
 Florence died in 1913 and the 1939 Register lists George’s wife as Lucy Brady, born in 1891.
 Curiously Lucy’s surname is crossed out and replaced by Popplewell which was normally only done when a girl got married after 1939.
 In this case it appears to show that George and Lucy were in a “common law” relationship and Lucy was still legally married to a man called Popplewell.
 The nearest “fit” in the records is a Lucy Keighley, born in Guiseley in 1891, the daughter of a farmer turned pub landlord.
 She married Walter Popplewell in 1911 and was living at the Northern Hotel in Morley in 1915 when he enlisted in the army.
 George Brady died in March 1945 and a Lucy Brady was listed in the electoral register still living at Kitchener Street in 1947 but the death of a Lucy Popplewell, with exactly the same birth date as recorded for Lucy Brady in 1939, was registered in Leeds in 1971.
 Maybe there were some domestic secrets behind the salt and vinegar!

 The next occupants of 2 Kitchener Street were Leonard and Gwendoline Carris Wright who moved in in 1947.
 He was the son of a policeman and was working as a motor mechanic when they married at Potternewton in 1923.
 Her maiden name was Cullingworth.
 Living with them was Elsie Price but they only stayed for a couple of years.